Calgary native, Lana Henchell, graduated with her Doctoral degree in piano performance from McGill University under

 Some performance highlights include concerts at the Alberta Scene Festival (Ottawa; featured on CBC Radio Two), L’Académie Musicale Internationale (France) and the World Coimbra Piano Meeting (Portugal).
 Most recently, she won the Piano Duo

-Special Prize “Francis Poulenc” at the 2018 Coimbra World Piano Competition with her duo partner, Carmen Morin.
+Special Prize “Francis Poulenc” at the 2018 Coimbra World Piano Competition with Carmen Morin.

 In addition to performing, Lana teaches privately and at the University of Calgary.